Run a ScalarDL Application Through ScalarDL Ledger

 - In the Ledger configuration, set

-For databases and their versions that ScalarDB supports, see Requirements.
+For databases and their versions supported by ScalarDL via ScalarDB, see Requirements.

 If your applications read and write a table through the Function feature, and the table is also directly accessed from ScalarDB applications, you need to properly configure the database chosen here.
 Specifically, both ScalarDL and ScalarDB applications must refer to the same Coordinator table to guarantee consistency.